 If you'd like to learn more about the CompactLogix and ControlLogix, check out my new free PAC Getting Started course at TheAutomationSchool.com

-And if you have any comments or questions about this article please feel free to share them with us by using the “Leave a reply” form at the bottom of this page.
+And if you have any comments or questions about this article please feel free to share them with us by using the “post a comment or question” link below.

 - How To Add Profinet I/O & Drives To S7-1500 (Video, TAS 24) - October 8, 2019

 - Mitsubishi iQ-R PLC Overview (Video, TAP 48B) - October 3, 2019